 On 16 October 1793 Marie Antoinette was beheaded at the place the la Revolution ( nowadays the Place the la Concorde).
 She was 37 years old.

 She was buried in an unnamed grave where they had also put the body and head of Louis XVI.
-After the restoration King Louis XVII exhumed the bodies and they found their final resting place in the necropolis of French Kings at the Basilica of St Denis.
+After the restoration King Louis XVII exhumed the bodies and they found their final resting place in the traditional necropolis of French royalty at the Basilica of St Denis.

 I love these films on Marie Antoinette, especialle the one with Kirsten Dust.
 It is based on Antonia Fraser's biography, but the contemporary sountrack and the quick and beautifull scenes make it far easier to digest!